-Today I wanted to show you how to do a long and short stitch which you can use to shade in an area or “thread paint”.
+Today I wanted to show you how to do the long and short stitch which is used most frequently to shade and blend colors together in thread painting.

 - Make a straight stitch.

-- Come up through the fabric right next to the first stitch you made and make it longer or shorter than the other stitch.
+- Come up through the fabric right next to the first stitch you made and make it longer or shorter than the other one.

 - Repeat this process, varying your stitches in length.

 - Using a lighter or darker shade of the same color, make a new layer of long and short stitches, blending together the stitches you made.
 (Don’t worry too much about layering these stitches over top of some of your previous stitches!)

 The blending of colors will look better if you randomly vary the stitch lengths.
 Don’t follow a pattern of long, short, long, short too much.
 Your eye can pick out patterns, so if you mix up the lengths of them a bit more the colors will appear to blend together better.

 Want to learn even more?
 Check out this page full of embroidery stitch tutorials.